• Skip to primary navigation

 Is Compote The Same As Jam?

 Compote and jam are not the same, although they are quite similar.
-When you look at the consistency of compote, it has more fruit chunks, it’s thicker and less spreadable than jam.
-Also, because compote has lower sugar content, this means it doesn’t last as long as jam which has more preservatives.
-Compotes last about 2 weeks whereas jam lasts for months.
+When you look at the consistency of compote, it has more fruit chunks, it’s thinner and free from pectin.
+Jam often has preservatives so it will last a long time in the refrigerator.
+Compotes last about 1 week whereas jam lasts for months.

 Can I Use Frozen Strawberries In This Recipe?

 Allow the strawberry compote to cool completely.
 Then, transfer it to an airtight container.
-It keeps well in the fridge for up to 2 weeks and in the freezer for up to a month.
-Enjoy chilled or warmed up!
+It keeps well in the fridge for up to 1 week and in the freezer for up to a month.
+Enjoy chilled or warmed up.

 Krista Stechman